-I worked as a book illustrator in a publishing department of Digital Equipment Corporation, an international computer company, beginning in high school during summers between academic years in college.
+During summers between academic years in four years of college, I worked as a book illustrator in a publishing department at Digital Equipment Corporation, an international computer company.

-In college I studied etching, painting, and art history at RISD, Smith College, and Syracuse University.
-After graduating with a BFA in Printmaking, I worked full-time in DEC’s Educational Publishing Department.
-There I extended my education in hand-pulled prints into commercial 4-color offset litho.
-Later I completed the circle by learning to make handmade books.
+In college I studied etching, painting, and art history at three schools: RISD, Smith College, and Syracuse University.
+After graduating from RISD with a BFA in Printmaking, I worked full-time in DEC’s Educational Publishing Department.
+There I extended my education into commercial 4-color offset litho.
+Later the circle was completed by learning to make handmade books.

 REQUEST, UPPER BIG BRANCH